 A HELOC loan also allows you to have that open credit line just sitting there unused for several years.
 So if you ever have an emergency expense and you need cash fast, you will have it at the ready.
 This type of situation gives many homeowners more peace of mind.
 You never know when you may need to have the roof replaced, or if there is a sudden medical emergency in the family.

 Keep in mind that both loans have higher rates than first mortgages.
 A HELOC loan will usually have a lower initial rate than a home equity loan, but the HELOC’s payment can fluctuate, whereas the home equity loan payment is fixed.

 Home equity loans do have formal closings and the associated closing costs, while HELOCs do not have a formal closing, so the initial expenses are lower.

 The Bottom Line with HELOC Loans vs Fixed 2nd Mortgages

 There is no perfect answer on the HELOC vs. home equity loan question.
 Which you select comes down to the reason you need the money, your personal financial situation, and your risk tolerance.

-People who want a lower rate and are ok with a variable rate may prefer the HELOC.
-But if you are ok with a higher rate and more security, a home equity loan may be better.
+People who want a lower rate and are OK with a variable rate may prefer the HELOC loan.
+But if you are OK with a higher rate and more security, a home equity loan may be better.